Manchester City transfer news: City leading race for Erling Haaland

 Seemingly destined to win the Ballon d’Or one day, the Norwegian – who has earned seven caps for his country, scoring six times – would likely become one of the Premier League’s biggest-ever stars.

-Born in Leeds, Haaland’s father Alf-Inge turned out for Nottingham Forest, Leeds and Manchester City – where he was infamously injured by a brutal challenge from Roy Keane in the Manchester derby.
+Born in Leeds, Haaland’s father Alf-Inge turned out for Nottingham Forest, Leeds and Manchester City – where he was on the receiving end of an infamous tackle from Roy Keane.

 Subscribe to FourFourTwo today and save over a third this Mother's Day.
 All the exclusive interviews, long reads, quizzes and more but for less.